-Continuing Care Actuaries was engaged by the West Virginia Children's Health Insurance Program ("CHIP Program") to assist the West Virginia CHIP Board in the analysis of actual and projected plan experience for State Fiscal Year 2018 ("FY 2018") through Fiscal Year 2024 ("FY 2024").
+Continuing Care Actuaries was engaged by the West Virginia Children's Health Insurance Program ("CHIP Program") to assist the West Virginia CHIP Board in the analysis of actual and projected plan experience for State Fiscal Year 2019 ("FY 2019") through Fiscal Year 2025 ("FY 2025").
 West Virginia enabling legislation of the CHIP Program requires that an actuary provide a written opinion that all estimated program and administrative costs of the agency under the plan, including incurred but unreported claims, will not exceed ninety percent of the funding available to the program for the fiscal year for which the plan is proposed.

 CHIP Program management has requested Continuing Care Actuaries ("CCA") to produce the Baseline Scenario which includes the current WVCHIP Premium expansion to 300% of the Federal Poverty Level ("FPL") and the PEIA and the Medicaid children transfer cost.
-State funding is assumed to be \$0 in FY 2018 and in future years.
-At the Federal level, the Federal funding for West Virginia is assumed to be \$64,647,160 in FY 2018 and in future years.
+State funding is assumed to be \$0 in FY 2019 and in future years.
+At the Federal level, the Federal funding for West Virginia is assumed to be \$77,391,400 in FY 2019 and in future years.
 The Federal funding is available to the CHIP Program directly and to the Medicaid program for CHIP children whose coverage transferred to Medicaid under the Affordable Care Act.
-Appendix A-Baseline Scenario shows CHIP Program Federal funding continues after 2018 paying for the Medicaid Children Transfer Cost.
-The net 2018 Federal and State funding after the reductions for CHIP children that have transferred to Medicaid are assumed to be \$44,694,792 and \$0, respectively.
+Appendix A-Baseline Scenario, with Maternity Coverage Expansion that began on July 1, 2019, shows CHIP Program Federal funding continues after 2019 paying for the Medicaid Children Transfer Cost.
+The net 2019 Federal and State funding after the reductions for CHIP children that have transferred to Medicaid are assumed to be \$51,210,797 and \$0, respectively.